Cwei1/ChessAI/Log.md

 6/9/14 - Cardy - Researched ways that ChessAI's use Trees and Maps to think of moves.
 Fixed bugs.

 6/11/14 - Dionis - more bug fixes.
 This time in the gui.

+6/12/14 - Dionis - Move most of run into gui so click and move can be implemented.
+Bug fixes.